leonardovilarinho/vue-acl/README.md

 Vue.use( Acl, { router: Router, init: 'any' } )
 ```

-**[2]:** Add metadata in their routes saying which permission required to access the route, use pipe (|) to separate more than one permission, other metadata used is the ' fail ', which will indicate which route to redirect on error:
+**[2]:** Add metadata in their routes saying which permission, or group of permissions is required to access the route, use pipe (|) to do an OR check for more than one permission, use (&) to do an AND check for multiple permissions (these can be used in combination for more complex situations).
+Use the ' fail ' metadata to indicate which route to redirect on error:
 ```js
 [
   {